Clickable arrow icon In this article

 How to Calculate Profitability Ratios?

-Company ABC ltd manufactures customised skates where the total equity capital is Rs 12 crores.
+Company ABC ltd manufactures customized skates where the total equity capital is Rs 12 crores.
 At the end of the financial year, the total assets are Rs 45 lakhs and also current liabilities is Rs 8 lakhs, and the income statement looks like below –

 ParticularsAmount (Rs.)